rveciana/BasemapTutorial/docs/plotting_data.rst

 * x and y are matrices of the same size as data, containing the positions of the elements in the map coordinates
 * data is the matrix containing the data values to plot
+* A fourth argument can be passed, containing a list of the levels to use when creating the contour
 * The default colormap is *jet*, but the argument *cmap* can be used to change the behavior
 * The argument tri = True makes the grid to be assumed as unstructured.
 See `this post <http://matplotlib.org/examples/pylab_examples/tricontour_vs_griddata.html>`_ to check the differences
 * Other possible arguments are documented in the `matplotlib function docs <http://matplotlib.org/api/pyplot_api.html#matplotlib.pyplot.contour>`__